 You can also supplement Sling's programming with other online services, such as Amazon Prime ($119 per year), Crackle (free), Hulu ($7.99/month) and Netflix ($10.99/month).

 So think about what you like to watch, and add up how much it will cost with Sling TV and other streaming services compared with cable or satellite TV.
-Sling TV offers a free seven-day trial, so you can find out firsthand how you like it.
+Right now, Sling TV offers a free three-day trial, so you can find out firsthand how you like it.